 For younger readers, I'd recommend The Night Gardener by Jonathan Auxier; Doll Bones by Holly Black; Scritch Scratch by Lindsay Currie; The Clackity by Laura Senf; and This Appearing House by Allie Malinenko.

-For readers in high school, I'd recommend The Honeys by Ryan La Sala, and also to start getting into the work of many wonderful writers of horror for adults, including The Haunting of Hill House by Shirley Jackson; The Only Good Indians and My Heart is a Chainsaw by Stephen Graham Jones; Horror Movie by Paul Tremblay; Ghost Eaters by Clay Macleod Chapman; and The Last House on Needless Street by Catriona Ward.
+For readers in high school, I'd recommend The Honeys by Ryan La Sala, and also to start getting into the work of many wonderful writers of horror for adults, including The Haunting of Hill House by Shirley Jackson; The Only Good Indians and My Heart is a Chainsaw by Stephen Graham Jones; Horror Movie by Paul Tremblay; Ghost Eaters by Clay McLeod Chapman; and The Last House on Needless Street by Catriona Ward.

 I am looking for original ideas, a distinctive voice, a good sense of atmosphere, and how to 'build' an effective scare.
 I would advise young writers who want to write scary stories to read a lot of scary stories.
 Not just novels, but scary folk stories and ghost stories.
 Also, practice telling people scary stories aloud, so you can see right away what gives people a good scare.